View definition artifact in Azure Managed Applications

 You can define multiple views of this type.
 This view allows you to link existing resources to the managed application through the custom provider you defined in mainTemplate.json.

 In this view, you can extend existing Azure resources based on the targetResourceType.
-When a resource is selected, it will create an onboarding request to the public custom provider, which can apply a side effect to the resource.
+When a resource is selected, it creates an onboarding request to the public custom provider, which can apply a side effect to the resource.

 {